AdinAck/Fantasy-Bike/README.md

+# Fantasy-Bike
+ Projects and resources for my electric "fantasy bike".

 # EVOS
- Projects and resources for my electric bike's operating system
+ The "Electric Vehicle Operating System".
+This is the software responsible for monitoring sensors, controlling components, and displaying the user interface.